securitytxt/security-txt/draft-foudil-securitytxt.md

-If retrieval of a "security.txt" file from the top-level path results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow that redirect if it leads to another domain or subdomain but SHOULD follow such redirect within the same domain name (but not different subdomain on the same domain).
+If retrieval of a "security.txt" file from the top-level path results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow that redirect if it leads to another domain or subdomain but SHOULD follow that redirect within the same domain name (but not different subdomain on the same domain).

 The guidance regarding redirects SHOULD NOT apply to the resource locations that appear within the file.